svenbolte/wp-doodlez/readme.txt

 After install this plugin you will see "WPDoodle" item in the menu on the left site.

 == Changelog ==

+= 9.1.0.10.26 =
+doodlez are listed in the main loop on the home page now admin features, Details link without url parameter clickable, show country/flag only for logged in users language adaptions / translations

 = 9.1.0.10.25 =
 if chartscodes plugin is installed, the voters country/flag be displayed (got from filtered/shortened ip)